 What the best digital voice recorder has

-switch to lower-quality MP3 or WMA formats to conserve memory is important, multiple presets for recording in different environments, multi-tracking
+to switch to lower-quality MP3 or WMA formats to conserve memory

+- Helpful features.
+Noise reduction, multiple presets for recording in different

-functions or additional mixing software, USB connectivity for downloading audio files, and timed
+mixing software, USB connectivity for downloading audio files, and timed

-recording functions are among the useful features found on the
+recording functions are among the useful features found on the best digital

-or an included memory card.
-The best recorders offer the ability to expand capacity via a
+standard.
+The best voice recorders offer the ability to expand capacity via a

-memory card slot, though low-priced recorders may omit that
+memory card slot, though low-priced audio recorders might omit that feature.

 Know before you go